Ebbw Vale: Industrialisation and After: a South Wales Geographical Case Study (condensed)

-Settlement pattern and functions (see figure 3): EV is like most S Wales settlements - 19th century, high density, linear/rectangular, not strongly nucleated (grew around production sites, not cross-roads).
-Conventional Urban Models and concepts of CBD and Peak Land Value Intersection hardly apply+, but note MK’s empirical Upland Resource-based Settlement Model.
-Former valley-bottom steelworks site still dominates settlement form.
-1960’s housing estates perched higher up at Garnlydan/Rassau, Willowtown/Hilltop, Beaufort/Glyncoed.
+Settlement pattern and functions (see figure 3): EV is like most S Wales settlements - 19th century fabric, high density, linear/rectangular, not strongly nucleated (it grew around production sites, not cross-roads).
+Conventional Urban Models and concepts of CBD and Peak Land Value Intersection hardly apply+, but note my own empirical Upland Resource-based Settlement Model in Fig 4 belowl:

 * means “grey swamp” in Welsh!

 + The prime site at the north end of EV’s High Street is occupied by a derelict 1960s concrete multi-storey car park, which was a listed building so it couldn't be demolished!

-The main streets in Beaufort, Ebbw Vale, Waun lwyd and Cwm consist of low order services (pubs, cheap fast food outlets, betting shops, general stores, charity shops, chapels, hairdressers etc.) randomly interspersed with houses, vacant buildings, and derelict or unused space.
-Few side streets – short cul de sacs > up to next terrace along valley side.
-NB: Only one ‘Hotel’, and no pubs in EV proper – couldn’t compete with subsidised steelworks social facilities.
-Beaufort (popn c 4000) adjoins Brynmawr – highest town in Wales.
-Hilltop Estate adjoins Tredegar.
+Willowtown/Hilltop, Beaufort/Glyncoed.
+The main streets in Beaufort, Ebbw Vale, Waun lwyd and Cwm consist of low order services (pubs, cheap fast food outlets, betting shops, general stores, charity shops, chapels, hairdressers etc.) randomly interspersed with houses, vacant buildings, and derelict or unused space; there are few side streets, mainly short cul de sacs leading up to the next terrace along the valley side.
+Surprisingly, there is only one ‘Hotel’, and no pubs in EV proper – they couldn’t compete with subsidised steelworks social facilities.
+Beaufort (popn c 4000) adjoins Brynmawr, the highest town in Wales; Hilltop Estate adjoins Tredegar in the neighbouring valleys.

-New Blaenau Gwent Civic Centre and library on reclaimed land along A 4046 N of town, with secondary school, Tertiary College (vocational training and retraining), emergency services, and Leisure Centre, also Waun y Pound retail area on road leading west to Tredegar.
+In the 1960s a new Blaenau Gwent Civic Centre and library was built on reclaimed land along the A 4046 N of the town, with a secondary school, Tertiary College (for vocational training and retraining), emergency services, and a Leisure Centre.
+Waun y Pound retail area was later built on the road leading west to Tredegar.
 Tesco’s Superstore dates from 1990 and has led to further decline of High Street shopping (see footnotes*).
-From 2004 onwards redevelopment of the cleared steelworks site > new Community Education Centre, Environment Campus, and Hospital, and experimental eco-housing project.
+From 2004 onwards redevelopment of the cleared steelworks site led to a new Community Education Centre, Environment Campus, and Hospital, along with more enterprising eco-housing projects.

-Urban population Beaufort > EV > Cwm peaked at 22,000 in the 1970s.
-Since then increasing numbers have moved out (especially the young), and many of those remaining work outside Borough.
+The urban population of Beaufort - Ebbw Vale - Cwm peaked at 22,000 in the 1970s; since then many people have moved out (especially the young, while many of those remaining work outside the Borough.